Maersk Air: Decline

-Since 2002 Maersk had seen competition in the scheduled market from Sterling, which had reorganized itself as a low-cost carrier targeting the Mediterranean leisure market.
+Since 2002 Maersk had seen competition in the scheduled market from Sterling Airways, which had reorganized itself as a low-cost carrier targeting the Mediterranean leisure market.
 In 2005 Fred.
 Olsen & Co. sold the airline to FL Group.
 The Maersk Group announced on 30 June 2005 that it would sell Maersk Air to Sterling.
-Star Air and the corporate jet were kept out of the deal.
-Ownership of the 737 was also not included, and instead, there were leased to Sterling.
-The sales price of Maersk Air was never made public.
+Maersk Air Cargo and the corporate aircraft were kept out of the deal.
+Ownership of the Boeing 737s was also not included, and instead, there were leased to Sterling.
+The sale price of Maersk Air was never made public and the assets were merged to form Sterling Airlines on 13 September.